marklogic/kafka-marklogic-connector/AWS-CloudFormation/CloudFormation-QuickStart.md

 _This is not intended to be a description of setting up a production environment._

-_All the resource files have been configure and compiled specifically for this example.
+_All the resource files have been configured and compiled specifically for this example.
 In particular, IP addresses are in the config files._

 ## Requirements